ollls/zio-tls-http/README.md

 # Update history.

- * ResPoolCache ZIO Layer is stable, 5 mil runs and more: evictions/searches/refreshes.
+ * ResPoolCache ZIO Layer is stable, it is a massivley parallell memory cache, 5 mil runs and more: evictions/searches/refreshes.
  There will be one more thing ( ZQueue to limit fibers who want to perform evictions ).
  FACTORS on LRU and Cache can be lower ( 12 - 30 ).
 Factor here is a number of linear searches in a single linked list.